genesisdb-io/genesisdb-io-client-python/README.md

 ## Preconditions

 Preconditions allow you to enforce certain checks on the server before committing events.
-Genesis DB supports multiple precondition types:
+GenesisDB supports multiple precondition types:

 ### isSubjectNew
 Ensures that a subject is new (has no existing events):